 However, in early 2012 their own successor to the iconic F1, the MP4-12C, started production at the state of the art £40 million McLaren Production Centre in Woking, Surrey.
 Following on from the success of the MP4-12C McLaren now make a number of supercars for both road and track under the range banners of Sports, Super and Ultimate Series.
 In 2018 McLaren were handed the keys to their new Composites Technology Centre in Yorkshire.

 MCR Race Cars specialise in the design and manufacture of sports prototype racing cars and are based near St Davids in Pembrokeshire.
 Using the latest technology, the quality of manufacture of its components, everything under the skin, in the cockpit and even the GRP clothing that covers it, looks neat, oozes quality and has a robustness about it.
 They undertake all their own machining and fabrication, have full in-house production of GRP and fibreglass bodywork and moulds and look after race preparation.
 The MCR was designed by Brazilian designer Luiz Fernando Cruz and Welshman Clive Hayes.
 They currently manufacture the MCR S2 and 02 racers.

 Métisse Motorcycles was founded in 1958 by the Rickman brothers, Don and Derek, both successful motocross racers.
-They started by just building their own frames, but in 1959 launched the first complete motorcycle.
+They started by just building their own frames, but in 1959 launched their first complete motorcycle, the Mk1 Métisse.

 In 1962, the legendary Mk3 was first raced and provided the catalyst for Métisse’s legendary innovative design and engineering excellence.
 In 1966, Métisse (French for Mongrel) branched out into the road racing scene and the first road racing motorcycle from Métisse was again a masterclass in innovation and outstanding handling,